-The Office made him a household name, but these facts about Steve Carell will prove you don't know him as well as you might think.
+The Office made him a household name, but these facts about Steve Carell may prove there is still much more to learn about him.
 Carell is, by all accounts, a private man, reluctant to get too personal in interviews.
 You won't find scandals in his past, stories of bad behavior on set, or tales of him being rude to fans.
-In fact, he seems as nice and normal as he is talented - and that's saying a lot.
+He seems as affable as he is talented - and that's saying a lot.

-Nevertheless, Carell has had a fascinating life and career.
-He started off doing broad comedy, and gained fame as Michael Scott on The Office, but has demonstrated a knack for drama as well, thanks to his Oscar-nominated turn in Foxcatcher, and starring roles in Beautiful Boy and Welcome to Marwen.
+Carell has had a fascinating life and career.
+He started off doing broad comedy and gained fame as Michael Scott on The Office.
+The actor has also demonstrated a knack for drama, thanks to his Oscar-nominated turn in Foxcatcher, and starring roles in Beautiful Boy and Welcome to Marwen.
 Off-screen, he's a devoted husband and father.
-Carell might call himself boring, but little-known details about the actor prove that even normalcy can be compelling when you're talking about a star with his versatility.
+Carell might call himself boring, but little-known details about the actor prove normalcy can be compelling when you're talking about a star with his range and versatility.

 He Owns A General Store In Massachusetts